kig/rope.js/README.md

 Push pushes a string as a new segment to the rope.

 toString joins the segments together and returns the resulting string.

+The Rope class implements all of the String prototype methods.
+Some methods take advantage of the rope structure, some are slowed down by the rope and some are slow convenience methods that cast to string for their operations.

+Fast methods: splice, push, concat

+Should be mostly unaffected: slice, substr, substring, trim, trimLeft, trimRight

+Slowed down: charAt, charCodeAt, indexOf, lastIndexOf, to(Locale)?(Upper|Lower)Case

+Slow methods: localeCompare, match, replace, search, split

+In-place methods: splice, push, trimInPlace, trimLeftInPlace, trimRightInPlace, to(Locale)?(Upper|Lower)CaseInPlace

+## Note on performance

+The rope structure helps with inserting and deleting data in the middle of large strings.
+Most of the other operations are slowed down by having to manage the rope structure.

+Specifically, if you're handling strings less than 5k in size, the rope is going to slow you down.
+The rope comes into its own when you're dealing with large strings.
+With 10k strings, 5-char splices are just ~1.5x faster on the rope.
+But with 1MB strings, the speedup is 340x.

 ## Usage